-At 31 December 2021, the CET1 ratio amounted to 13.53%.
-Of the EUR 363 billion in RWA, EUR 111 billion relates to exposures in currencies other than the euro.
+As at 31 December 2021, it amounted to 13.55% (without IFRS 9 phasing).
+Of the EUR 363 billion in RWA, EUR 111 billion relate to exposures in currencies other than the euro.

 As such:

 Group entities are asked to individually hedge the results related to activities in currencies other than their reporting currency;